 I've been curator for an art gallery in Bangkok, Artist-in-Residence at The Glass Studio in Singapore, taught workshops, worked for and led creative/heritage NGOs while living in Africa and Asia.
 We returned to the UK in 2009 with three children born in three different continents.
 I went on from my third home-studio to set up a workshop with torch stations, space to show my work and teach in a re-purposed barn in Suffolk.

 I've always made the time to sketch, paint, photograph and create with whatever materials or opportunities are on hand.
 I'm highly responsive, visual and naturally curious: nature, artefacts, concepts, fine-art, illustration, storytelling, ornament, design, literature, history and popular culture fascinate me.

 Working with glass is a synthesis of powerful elements: colour, light, fire and a medium that moves rapidly between liquid and solid states.

 I am an artist, designer-maker, designing, creating and assembling all my flamework glass sculptures, totems and jewellery entirely myself from my own original research, paintings and sketches and have done so since my first solo exhibition of combined media in 2006.

 As an artist and maker I'm engaged in approaching the universal through the particular.
 I do not copy or mass produce.

 The glass and the processes I use are of a quality chosen to extend the lifespan and beauty of my work.
 I kiln anneal and hand clean all my glass.
 Annealing soaks the glass at 960 degrees then cools it gradually over ten hours, reducing the chance of stress fractures and strengthening the glass.

-I am a member of The Suffolk Craft Society
+I am a member of The Suffolk Craft Society and participate in exhibitions.

 I take part in exhibitions throughout the year, details of upcoming exhibitions can be found here.